botlabs-gg/yagpdb-docs-v2/content/docs/reference/custom-embeds.md

 ![Result of Embedding with Custom Command](embed_custom_command_result.png)

-### Display an image&#x20;
+### Display an image

-You can display an image by simply pasting the link to it in the response, or by doing it fancy this way:\
-(make sure to replace the link with your own image ;))
+You can display an image by simply pasting the link to it in the response, or by doing it fancy this way (make sure to replace the link with your own image):

 Trigger type: command trigger: `imageembed`